 It Is Important to Take Note of Your Rights

-If you are a resident of the EEA or the UK, you have the following data protection rights:
+If you are a resident of South Africa, the EEA or the UK, you have the following data protection rights:

 - You can object to the processing of your personal data, ask us to restrict the processing of your personal data, or request portability of your personal data.

 - If we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.